BrendanThompson/rb-scpt/README.md

 ## Contributing

-All contributions to this repo are welcome, infact wanted.
+All contributions to this repo are welcome, in fact wanted.
 Please ensure that all work is done off of the `develop` branch with a PR back into master.
 New versions of the gem will be built from master.